OctopusDeploy/blog/blog/2023-01/resources-get-started-cloud-migration/index.md

 Your deployment pipeline is the key ingredient for Continuous Delivery.
 By mapping and improving your deployment pipeline, you can increase the frequency of deployments while reducing your change-related risk.
 High-performing teams use CD to drive their software delivery and achieve higher levels of organizational performance.

-In this paper, you learn how to apply Lean thinking to start from where you are, and how to map and improve your deployment pipeline while planning your adoption of the core technical CD practices.
+In this paper, you learn how to apply Lean thinking to start from where you are.
+You also learn how to map and improve your deployment pipeline while planning your adoption of the core technical CD practices.

 [Read the paper, *How to map your deployment pipeline*](https://i.octopus.com/whitepapers/how-to-map-your-deployment-pipleline.pdf).